VEDAMNT/Automated_Timetable_Generator/README.md

 # CONTENT IN time.py
-we created a basic loop for timetable by taking inputs of time_Slots , teachers, subjects timetable are created for multiple classes no overlapping is done
+we created a basic loop for timetable by taking inputs of time_Slots , teachers, subjects

+Timetable are created for multiple classes

+No overlapping is done

 # CONTENT IN time2.py
 we imported random for random allocation of teachers and subjects